To the Members of

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information required bythe Companies Act 2013 as amended in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at March 312020 its profit/loss including othercomprehensive income its cash flows and the changes in equity for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India including IndianAccounting Standards ('Ind AS') specified under section 133 of the Act of the state ofaffairs of the Company as at 31 March 2022 and profit changes in equityand its cashflows for the year ended on that date.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.

 Management's Responsibility for the Standalone Financial Statements